They give flavor to many sauces, salad dressings, marinades, drinks, and desserts, and they are also a good source of vitamin C.

-Lemons also contain small amounts of thiamin, riboflavin, vitamin B-6, pantothenic acid, calcium, iron, magnesium, phosphorus, potassium, copper, and manganese.
+In addition, lemons contain small amounts of thiamin, riboflavin, vitamin B-6, pantothenic acid, copper, and manganese.

 Lemons should be picked at their peak ripeness because, unlike many other fruits, they do not ripen or improve in quality after being picked.

-Lemons pair well with savory as well as sweet dishes.
+Lemons pair well with both savory and sweet dishes.
 They are often used with fish, shrimp, scallops, chicken, and in many Mediterranean dishes, as well as desserts.

 Try some of these healthy and delicious recipes using lemon: